 Main content starts here.

-A network of ferries, or "water buses," serve Tokyo Bay and the Sumida River connecting Odaiba and Asakusa.
-The different lines follow slightly different routes, but all offer views of prime Tokyo landmarks such as Tokyo Skytree, Rainbow Bridge, and the unusually-shaped Asahi Group Headquarters Building.
-Taking the route from Kasai Rinkai Park to Odaiba, you will be able to see the Tokyo gate bridge, planes coming in and out of Haneda airport, and Tokyo bay.
+A network of ferries, or water buses, serve Tokyo Bay and the Sumida River connecting Odaiba and Asakusa.
+The different lines follow slightly different routes, but all offer prime views of Tokyo landmarks such as Tokyo Skytree, Rainbow Bridge, and the unusually-shaped Asahi Group Headquarters Building.
+Taking the route from Kasai Rinkai Park to Odaiba, you will be able to see the Tokyo Gate Bridge, Tokyo Bay, and planes arriving and departing from Haneda Airport.

 Regular Water Bus Routes